jaghaimo/starpocalypse/README.md

 ### Submarket changes

-1. Remove larger combat ships (>5 FP), and high tier (>0) weapons, LPCs, and modspecs from open markets if it is not a pirate or Luddic Path market.
+1. Remove combat ships, and high tier weapons, LPCs, and modspecs from open markets if it is not a pirate or Luddic Path market.
 1. When the stability is low, some of the initially illegal items and ships on Military Market will become legal.
-1. Finally, damage all pristine ships by putting a random number of d-mods.
+1. Finally, damage all pristine ships by putting a random number of d-mods on them.

 Decision which factions have their Open Market regulated regulated is made via `militaryRegulationFaction.csv` file.
 Same submarkets and factions can additionally have contraband applied to their Military Market in